sigasi/sigasi_insights/content/manual/editor.md

 Read more about specifics on [VHDL code formatting](#vhdl-code-formatting) and [Verilog and SystemVerilog code formatting](#verilog-and-systemverilog-code-formatting).

+### Configuration

+You can set preferences for Tabs or spaces under **Window > Preferences > General > Editors > Text Editors**.

+{{< figure src="/img/manual/configure_spaces.png" alt="Configure Spaces or Tabs" >}}

+Here you can set the tab width in spaces and configure to _Insert Spaces for Tabs_.
+Whenever a tab is pressed, the corresponding number of spaces will be inserted instead.
+You can also opt to _Remove multiple spaces on backspace/delete_ so that removing leading spaces follows the indentation levels.

 ### Format code on save

 You can configure Sigasi Studio to automatically format your (System)Verilog and VHDL files when you save your source files via **Window > Preferences > Sigasi > [VHDL | (System)Verilog]**, next check **Enable code format on save**.